 Pay your bills on time

-Late payment fees can wipe out savings, so it’s important to make sure you pay your bills on time.
+Late payment fees can wipe out savings, so it’s important to pay your bills on time.

 Here are some tips to help stay on top of your bills: